nushell/nushell/README-duration-spec.md

 So, how to fix this for Nushell, and make Duration useful for the longer time intervals?

 The key is for the `Duration` type to retain the duration unit of measure as well as a quantity, like a Rust enumeration of tuple types.
-Given that, duration calculations (and rounding) can always be done accurately over the range of dates suppoted by the calendar. (it says here...)
+Given that, duration calculations (and rounding) can always be done accurately over the range of dates supported by the calendar. (it says here...)

 ## Deliverables
 (a SWAG)